lei-cs/momo_VotingForX/README.md

 # Employee Voting System for X Bank
-Employee-based voting system for X Bank using blockchain technology Project implemented as part of Introduction to Blockchain Course from Momo Group
+Employee-based voting system for X Bank using blockchain technology.

+Project implemented as part of Introduction to Blockchain Course from Momo Group

 ## Description

-* The employee must login first with the their ID and password.
+* The employee must log in first with their username and password.
-* The voter can now begin the process of voting with proper authentication through OTP(one time password) on the respective linked mobile number.
+* The voter can now begin the process of voting with proper authentication through OTP (one time password) on the respective linked mobile number.
 * If the voter is valid then the system will check for eligibility and the address to which he can give vote.
-* the voting pallete will be opned with candidate names, job positions and photos.
+* The voting process will be opened with candidate names, job positions and photos.
 * Now the voter can give his vote by clicking vote button.
-* one voter can give her vote only once, i.e after one time voting buttons are disabled and the vote is automatically loged out.
+* One voter can give her vote only once, i.e after one-time voting buttons are disabled and the vote is automatically logged out.
-* Same process continiues for many more votters irrespective of their voting wards.
+* Same process continues for many more voters irrespective of their voting wards.

 ### Installing and Running Project

 Clone Project
 ```
-git clone git@github.com:sanattaori/techdot.git && cd techdot
+git clone https://github.com/lei-cs/momo_VotingForX.git && cd momo_VotingForX
 ```
 Install Dependencies
 ```